LONGLONGTOM/Fetch_Take_Home/README.md

    docker run -p 5000:5000 harveyyliu/my-flask-app:tag

    Copy the link generated to the browser and see the webpage.
-There might be two links generated.
-Please try another if the first did not work.

 Here is my explantion for my work.
 In Model_Train.ipynb, I perform data visualizations, stationary and seasonlity check to examine structures of the data, and decisde SARIMA to be the ideal model.